LukeCarrier/moodle-ubiquitous/docs/getting-started/development.md

 # Using Ubiquitous in development

-In development, Ubiquitous is deployed from [a default Salt pillar](../../vagrant/salt/pillar).
-Machines are seeded with Salt minion and master installations and appropriate configuration and keys by [a script](../../vagrant/salt/install) as per configuration in the [Vagrantfile](../../Vagrantfile).
+In development environments, Ubiquitous servers are created and managed in VirtualBox by Vagrant based on definitions in [the Vagrantfile](../../Vagrantfile).
+Once created, Vagrant's shell provisioner runs a script which installs the Salt master and minion daemons as appropriate for the role and seeds machines appropriate configuration and keys by [a script](../../vagrant/salt/install) as per configuration in. server configuration is managed by Salt, applying the states against [a default Salt pillar](../../vagrant/salt/pillar).

 ## Getting started